LukeShead/Procedures-and-protocols/README.md

 ### Threats Reboot Games can face

+###### In this section i will be talking about the threats that reboot games and affects in can have on the business.

 In an organisation, there are many threats that have to be prevented in order for a company to run smoothly, this can come from a range of sources from hackers with viruses to employees with poor decision making, because of these organisations will have methods to help prevent from the risks of the company.
 In order to prevent malicous exploits, companies must know almost every tyoe of exploit, internal and external, some of these are: